 Most foods will be visibly labelled as Vegan or Vegetarian.
 When trying to work out if it might not be vegan just think three things; does it look ‘milky/cheesy’ if so, check for whey, casein, lactose, milk or eggs.
 If it looks like it might contain animal fat or even meat, look for gelatine, lard, Vitamin D3 or albumen.

 The easiest thing to remember is – eat simply.

 Prepare your meal as normal and remove the meat from the menu, what is left?
 Almost a full meal, right?
 Try to find replacements to fill the gaps.
 If it’s minced beef you’re missing try soy mince or minced mushrooms.
 Are you missing chicken slices? you could replace it with sweet potato chunks or grilled soy replacements.

 There are so many alternatives out there it’s hard to argue that you ‘can’t find a replacement’.
 If you need a step-by-step plan on going vegan look no further I also have a post on my reasons for going vegan.
-I hope that this 7-day-plan has inspired you to try something new this week.
+I hope that this

 If you want more vegan recipes take a look at my Vegan posts category or catch up with me every week by subscribing in the sidebar!